TheDayG0ne/ProjectArcade-emulatorlauncher/README.md

 - [Kaylh (RetroBat Team)](https://github.com/kaylh) - For informative documentation, and help...

-- [Factory Caruso](https://github.com/fabricecaruso) - For the development of EmulatorLauncher
+- [Fabrice Caruso](https://github.com/fabricecaruso) - For the development of EmulatorLauncher

 - [Tartifless](https://github.com/Tartifless) - For responsiveness and willingness to help